42lan/rainfall/level7/walkthrough.md

 0x08048521  main
 [...]
 ```
-Examing binary with GDB shows that inside `main()` function it opens `/home/user/level8/.pass` file, then reads 68 bytes from the given stream and stores them in the string `c` defined as global variable.
+Examine binary with GDB shows that inside `main()` function it opens `/home/user/level8/.pass` file, then reads 68 bytes from the given stream and stores them in the string `c` defined as global variable.
 On the other hand the content of `c` variable is printed inside `m()` function.

 Function `m()` can be called inside GDB simply by changing `EIP` register pointing to start of `m()` function.